ayumi-cloud/oc-security-module/docs/api/firewall_app_types.md

-appSearch | A search engine is an information retrieval system designed to help find information stored on a computer system. appNews | News aggregators are apps that collects content from various sources and presents them in one location for easy viewing. appAntivirus | Antivirus software, or anti-virus software, also known as anti-malware, is a computer program used to prevent, detect and remove malware. appShopping | These websites or apps are designed to enable customers to browse through a companies' products and services on tablet computers and smartphones. appChat | Messaging apps are apps and platforms that enable instant messaging.
+appSearch | A search engine is an information retrieval system designed to help find information stored on a computer system. appNews | News aggregators are apps that collects content from various sources and presents them in one location for easy viewing. appAntivirus | Antivirus software, or anti-virus software, also known as anti-malware, is a computer program used to prevent, detect and remove malware. appShopping | These websites or apps are designed to enable customers to browse through a companies products and services on tablet computers and smartphones. appChat | Messaging apps are apps and platforms that enable instant messaging.

 (*) Subject to adding more values (app types) and firewall modules being created, to add more features to the cms.